tu-darmstadt-ros-pkg/legged_locomotion_library/README.md

 ## Publications

-Details are available in the following publications accompanied by an [introduction video](https://www.youtube.com/watch?v=wUCq4B5PiHU).
+Details are available in the following publications accompanied by an [introduction video](https://www.youtube.com/watch?v=wUCq4B5PiHU) and [a short presenetation](https://www.youtube.com/watch?v=IgzUaDpz_io).
 Please also consider citing our paper if you use the footstep planner in your research.
-A

 ```
 Alexander Stumpf, Oskar von Stryk